gcdengansto/inspy/README.md

 Documentation
 -------------
 Please refer to the following article for detailed information about this package InsPy:

-[TasVisAn and InsPy: Python packages for triple-axis spectrometer data visualization, analysis, instrument resolution calculation and convolution](https://onlinelibrary.wiley.com/iucr/doi/10.1107/S1600576725008180) by Guochu Deng* and Garry J. McIntyre, JOURNAL OF APPLIED CRYSTALLOGRAPHY Volume 58, Page 1-14,  2025 The DOI of this article is as follows:
+[TasVisAn and InsPy: Python packages for triple-axis spectrometer data visualization, analysis, instrument resolution calculation and convolution](https://onlinelibrary.wiley.com/iucr/doi/10.1107/S1600576725008180)

+by Guochu Deng* and Garry J. McIntyre, [Journal Of Applied Crystallography](https://journals.iucr.org/j/) Volume 58, Page 1-14,  2025

+The DOI of this article is as follows:

 [https://doi.org/10.1107/S1600576725008180](https://doi.org/10.1107/S1600576725008180)